 You currently have the right at any time to ask for a copy of the information about you that we hold.
 If you would like to make a request for information, please email firstname.lastname@example.org to speak to our GDPR officer.

-In addition to this right of access, when the GDPR comes into force, you will also have the following rights: erasure, restriction of processing, objection and data portability.
+In addition to this right of access, you will also have the following rights: erasure, restriction of processing, objection and data portability.
 We will update you further in connection to these rights when they come into force.

 Retention of your data